hadley/roxygen3/README.md

     methods.
 Tags are also the unit at which output functions operator.
 See the Tags section for more details.

-  * A `RoxyObject` represents the object that a block documents.
+  * A `Object` represents the object that a block documents.
 It has subclasses `NullObject` (for blocks that don't document an object), `FunctionObject`, `DataObject`, `PackageObject`, `S3GenericObject`, `S3MethodObject`, `S4GenericObject`, `S4MethodObject`, `S4ClassObject` and